jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/MT_wk5_HypothesisTesting.md

 ## $p$-value

-The probability that the test statistic would be observed if the null hypothesis were true is sometimes called the $p$-value.
+The probability that the observed value of the test statistic could have occurred if the null hypothesis were true is sometimes called the $p$-value.

 In the example above, the $p$-value associated with the observed difference of means is 0.038 or 3.8%

+It means that, even if there was no underlying difference in height between men and women, if we repeated the experiment (pick 25 random men and 25 random women and measure their height) many times, we would expect to get a difference in mean heights as large as the one observed (4.64cm), 3.8% of the time.

+Of course, the idea of repeating the experiment (pick 25 random men and 25 random women and measure their height) lots of times is exacly what the permutation process is designed to simulate.

 ## $\alpha$-value